thinkjk/touchscreen-control-stepmania/README.md

 Notes
 -------------
-Currently running with two of these touchscreens: https://www.amazon.com/ELECROW-Raspberry-Touchscreen-Monitor-HDMI-Compatible/dp/B07FDYXPT7/
+Currently running ITGMania with two of these touchscreens: https://www.amazon.com/ELECROW-Raspberry-Touchscreen-Monitor-HDMI-Compatible/dp/B07FDYXPT7/

 On an Intel NUC running Ubuntu 22.04 LTS